mariojgt/biscotto/README.md

 # Biscotto, GDPR cookie manager for Laravel

+## How to Install

+1: composer require mariojgt/biscotto

+2: You need to publish the config files otherwise will not work, to publish the file run the following

+3: php artisan v:p --force

+4:select the number of the biscotto provider Provider: Mariojgt\Biscotto\BiscottoProvider

 ### features

-- Cookie list to disable
+- Cookie list to disable.
-- Scripts and iframes or anything with src can be disable using this package
+- Scripts and iframes or anything with src can be disable using this package.
-- All define using config variables
+- All define using config variables.
-- Lightweight pure vanilia javascript
+- Lightweight pure vanilia javascript not js of css file required.

 ### How  to use ?